UN agencies urge Italy to let migrants get off rescue boat

 Spokesman Babar Baloch of U.N. refugee agency UNHCR said: “Italy has the responsibility to let these people disembark,” adding “no one should be returned back” to war-torn Libya.

-Baloch says “these desperate people need to disembark … this is an obligation under international law.”
+“These desperate people need to disembark,” Baloch said.
+“This is an obligation under international law.”

 Millman said Italian coast guard teams rescued and took another 80 people to Lampedusa overnight.